-- 1. Anthony R.N., Govindarajan V : Management Contol Systems (Tata McGraw Hill) - 2.
-Merchant : Modern Management Control Systems (Pearson Education) - 3.
-Maciaiello& Kirby : Management Control Systems: Using Adaptive Systems to attain Control (Prentice Hall)
+- 1. Anthony R.N., Govindarajan V: Management Contol Systems (Tata McGraw Hill) - 2.
+Merchant: Modern Management Control Systems (Pearson Education) - 3.
+Maciaiello& Kirby: Management Control Systems: Using Adaptive Systems to attain Control (Prentice Hall)

-(ii) In regard to Part - A of the question paper, one question with internal choice from each unit

-(iii) For Part - B of the question paper, the CASE shall be not less than 500 words.

-(iii) For Part - B of the question paper, the CASE shall be not less than 500 words.
+- (i) The questions shall cover all the units of the syllabus. - (ii) In regard to Part A of the question paper, one question with internal choice from each unit - of the syllabus shall be set. - (iii) For Part B of the question paper, the CASE shall be not less than 500 words. of the syllabus shall be set. - (iii) For Part B of the question paper, the CASE shall be not less than 500 words.

-425 Banking Technology Management L-T-P-C Max 4-0-0-4 Marks 100
+425 Banking Technology Management L-T-P-C Max Marks 4-0-0-4 100